Samar Haroon Bilour

 Samar Haroon Bilour is a Pakistani politician who had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from October 2018 till January 2023.

 Political career

-Samar was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Awami National Party (ANP) from the constituency PK-78 in 2018 Pakistani by-elections held on 14 October 2018.
+Samar was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Awami National Party (ANP) from the constituency PK-78 in the 2018 Pakistani by-elections held on 14 October 2018.
 She defeated Muhammad Irfan Abdul Salman of Pakistan Tehreek-e-Insaf (PTI).
 Samar garnered 20,916 votes while her closest rival secured 16,819 votes.
 With this election, Samar became the first woman to be elected on a general seat of Khyber Pakhtunkhwa assembly in sixteen years.

 She became provincial Secretary Information of Awami National Party Khyber Pakhtunkhwa on 4 June 2020.